We understand that mistakes happen and errors occur despite our best efforts.

 How to make a complaint or give feedback or a compliment

-You can contact Payroll, Accounts Payable, Accounts Receivable, Financial Services or System Support by email or telephone.
+You can contact Payroll, Accounts Payable, Accounts Receivable, Financial Services or Business Systems by email or telephone.

 You can also telephone our complaints and feedback line on 846 21300 during business hours (Monday – Friday, 8.30 - 5.00pm excluding public holidays).